almarklein/asgineer/docs/index.rst

   of the fastest web frameworks available.
 * You can write your web app with Asgish, and switch the underlying (ASGI) server without having to change your code.
-* Asgi is so small that it fits in the palm of your hand!
+* Asgish is so small that it fits in the palm of your hand!

 .. toctree::